emahuni/em-async-events/README.md

   // only continue after event has been emitted
   // - callback doesn't have to be async or even defined, if so then it also awaits callback resolution
-  // - isAsync for listeners is only available for onceEvent, otherwise use callback for continuous event handling
-  // - isAsync is true by default, pass isAsync: false to turn off async funcitonality let result = await this.$onceEvent('some-event', this.eventCallback3, { isAsync: true });
+  // isAsync option was deprecated and no longer required as all events and listeners are now async by default let result = await this.$onceEvent('some-event', this.eventCallback3);
-  result = await this.$onceEvent('some-event', { isAsync: true });
+  result = await this.$onceEvent('some-event');

   // automatically stop listening after 5000 milliseconds this.$onEvent('some-event', this.eventCallback3, { expire: 5000 });